More storms expected this weekend in New Mexico

 The weekend will see more unstable conditions that will last into next week.

-Meteorologist Kira Miner shares all the details in her full forecast in the video above.
+Meteorologist Alan Shoemaker shares all the details in his full forecast in the video above.

 MORE: